-Engineers used rails to transport it to its location now.
+Engineers used a system of iron rails and wheels to transport it to its location now.
 It’s still standing, a little crooked, and you can find it through this Google maps location – the bottom is now a bridal shop.

 Walk down the narrowest street in the country, Parliament Street

-It’s basically walking in between two buildings with a sign at the end saying it’s record-breaking.
+It’s basically a gap between two buildings with a sign at the end saying it’s record-breaking.
 But, if you’re a fan of the Guinness Book of Records, you might want to check it out.

 Explore the Exeter City Walls

-You may have seen these on your Red Coat Tour, but they are worth checking out if you didn’t (and you might want to go back to see another bit of them too!).
+You may have seen the walls on your Red Coat Tour, but they are worth checking out if you didn’t (and you might want to go back to see another bit of them too!).

 Don’t touch the touchstone